SebKrantz/collapse/cran-comments.md

 * Removed a commented-out \dontrun{} call in documentation (GGDS10S.Rd).
 (The first example in GGDS10S.Rd is still wrapped in \dontrun{} because it uses non-suggested packages and generates a runtime note on R CMD check)

+* Placed some examples in collapse-package.Rd which were in \dontrun{} before in \donttest{}, to avoid a example runtime note.

 ## Test environments
 * local Windows 8.1 install, R 3.6.1
 * win-builder (devel and release)